MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-cosmosdb.md

 + Read permissions.
 A "full access" connection string includes a key that grants access to the content, but if you're using identities (Microsoft Entra ID), make sure the [search service managed identity](search-howto-managed-identities-data-sources.md) is assigned both **Cosmos DB Account Reader Role** and [**Cosmos DB Built-in Data Reader Role**](/azure/cosmos-db/how-to-setup-rbac#built-in-role-definitions).

 To work through the examples in this article, you need the Azure portal or a [REST client](search-get-started-rest.md).
-If you're using Azure portal, make sure that access to all public networks is enabled in Cosmos DB and that the client has access via an inbound rule.
-For a REST client that runs locally, configure the network firewall to allow inbound access from your device IP address.
+If you're using Azure portal, make sure that access to all public networks is enabled.
 Other approaches for creating a Cosmos DB indexer include Azure SDKs.

 ## Try with sample data

-Use these instructions to create a container and database in Cosmos DB that you can use with an indexer on Azure AI Search.
-The portal approach, using either import data wizard, is the quickest way to create and load an index from a container in Cosmos DB.
+Use these instructions to create a container and database in Cosmos DB.

 1. [Download HotelsData_toCosmosDB.JSON](https://github.com/HeidiSteen/azure-search-sample-data/blob/main/hotels/HotelsData_toCosmosDB.JSON) from GitHub to create a container in Cosmos DB that contains a subset of the sample hotels data set.